 HepVu visualizes data related to Hepatitis C in the U.S., including standardized state-level estimates of people living with Hepatitis C infection.
 These estimates were generated by researchers affiliated with the Emory University Coalition for Applied Modeling for Prevention (CAMP) project, including from the University of Albany and Georgia State University, and researchers from the Centers for Disease Control and Prevention (CDC).
 HepVu is led by Patrick Sullivan, Ph.D., Professor of Epidemiology and Co-Director of the CFAR Prevention Science Core.
 HepVu currently maps Hepatitis C prevalence and mortality data for all U.S. states and Hepatitis C mortality at the county-level.
-Hepatitis C prevalence and mortality maps can be viewed overall by state and by age group, race, and sex.
+Hepatitis C prevalence and mortality maps at the state-level can be viewed overall and by age group, race, and sex.
 Hepatitis C mortality at the county-level can be viewed overall and by age and two county- level opioid indicators: overdose mortality and opioid prescription rate.
-HepVu also displays three state-level opioid indicators: narcotic overdose mortality rate, opioid prescription rate, and pain reliever misuse prevalence, which are available as maps and as side-by-side comparisons to Hepatitis C prevalence.
+HepVu also displays three state-level opioid indicators: narcotic overdose mortality rate, opioid prescription rate, and pain reliever misuse prevalence, which are available as maps and as side-by-side comparisons to hepatitis C prevalence and mortality.
 Additional data comparisons include social determinants of health, such as poverty, high school education, and people without health insurance as well as maps on opioid indicators at the state and county level and Hepatitis C treatment restrictions such as fibrosis, sobriety, prescriber, and retreatment restrictions at the state level.

-Other HepVu resources including state profile pages, blogs with viral hepatitis experts, and infographics that provide supplementary visualizations and complement the data presented in the maps and existing surveillance reports.
+Other HepVu resources including state profile pages, blogs with viral hepatitis experts, and infographics provide supplementary visualizations and complement the data presented in the maps and existing surveillance reports.
 Downloadable resources include map images, infographic panels that can be used for presentations or other materials, and downloadable datasets.

 Detailed below are HepVu’s data methods and sources.

 Hepatitis C Prevalence: The data reflect persons with a positive or indeterminate anti-Hepatitis C virus (HCV) test and positive HCV RNA test.